compactness#

 compactness(domain, network_name, edge_weight_name=None, population=None, include_boundaries=None, exclude_boundaries=None, boundary_exclude_distance=0)#

-Provides an index [0,1] of how compact the network is in terms of its area and length of edges.
+Compactness is an index [0,1] describing a network is in terms of its area and length of edges.

 The compactness of a spatial network measures how efficiently locations (nodes) within the network are connected in space.
 A spatial network with high compactness has short, direct connections between nodes, allowing for efficient movement or communication.
-This concept is commonly used in fields like transportation, urban planning, and ecology to assess how well a system facilitates interactions across its spatial structure.
+This concept is commonly used to assess how well a system facilitates interactions across its spatial structure.

 Parameters: